Open post

 Colorado's Western Slope

 The Western Slope is a much more remote experience.
 Grand Junction is the largest city in the area and is often referred to as a city with a small-town feel.
 This high plains region is rich in agriculture, canyonlands, and warmer weather.
-Offering up a distinctively unique variety of Colorado destinations.
+The town of Palisade has both wineries and legendary peaches due to its extended growing season and access to water flowing out of the mountains to the east.

 Northwest Colorado, or The Great West